struktured/riakc_ppx/README.md

 There are examples of using each API command in the example directory.
 There is also a minor test suite in the tests directory.
 The primary API entry points are Cache, Robj, and Conn.

 Here's a simple run through of creating a cache using a record key type and a variant value type.
-All that's needed to run this is utop, a running riak server, and a valid installation of riakc_ppx (with pa_test pinned as shown above!):
+All that's needed to run this is utop, a running riak server, and a valid installation of riakc_ppx:

 ```ocaml
 utop # #require "riakc_ppx";;